 Medical Acupuncture is provided by suitably qualified practitioners, who are regulated healthcare professionals who practice acupuncture within the scope of their professional practice.
 For this reason Medical Acupuncture tends to be practiced by Osteopaths, Physiotherapist, GP who have completed the required training.

-Medical Acupuncture at Health in Motion is practiced by Lola Phillips (link) in the Ealing Clinic (link) and Maitena Senar (link) in the Maidenhead clinic (link).
+Medical Acupuncture at Health in Motion is practiced by Lola Phillips (link) in the Ealing Clinic (link).

 Common conditions suited to Medical Acupuncture

 Achilles pain (link)